vorleser/vorleser-server/README.md

 * For single file books: copy them to the top level of the library directory
 * For books with multiple files: create one top-level directory containing all chapters

-Following these rules will mean you create a dilrectory structure like this one:
+Following these rules will mean you create a directory structure like this one:

 ```
 ├── another-book.mp3